ursus164/Spring-Security-Login-Panel/README.md

 ## Usage
 After starting the application, you can access the following endpoints:
-- `/home`: Accessible only after the user is authenticated, displays the home page.
+- `/home`: Accessible only after user authentication, displays the home page.
 - `/login`: Custom login page.
 - `/register`: User registration page.